 If you’re away for more than 12 months, we will pay the costs of your housing.
 You should discuss your needs with your administering and host organisations.

 The allowance we provide will be based on family and business need.
 We will set the maximum allowance we pay for each location.
 This will be based on current market data or, where data is unavailable, in consultation with your administering organisation, using equivalent market rates.
-If you need help calculating the costs please contact Grants Management.
+Please contact us if you need help calculating the costs.

 We will cover the direct expenses you have to pay to find and rent a home.
 We will not cover the cost of utilities or any refurbishment.

 You can ask for personal support or salary expenses to cover the time you spend on the project.
 You will need to be able to justify these costs.

 We will pay for the materials and consumables you need to carry out your proposed research, including:

 - printing associated with fieldwork and empirical research